Amechi101/concepteur-market-app/Project Specifications.md

 - Commenting on Products
 - Notifications
 - Altering information on products
-- Having no Points or Influence Level Title
+- Having no points or Influence Level Title

 **Access Granted for Non-members**:
 - Viewing and Browsing product information

 **Access Granted for Members**:
-- All-Access(Everything a non-member cannot do)
+- All-Access(Everything a non-member cannot do or doesnt have)
 - *Alter information on products (This permission is given to members achieving an influencer level of: Fashion Editor)

 Influencer Level Titles: